eminyilmazz/tfm2-real-teams-and-rosters/README.md

 1. **Some players may have incorrect stats** - The formula is an approximation
 2. **Academy players have less accurate data** - Fewer games to analyze
-3. **Data from 2026 Spring** - Some teams (FeelsStrongMan Los Ratones) no longer exist, latest transfers not included
+3. **Data from early 2026** - Some teams (FeelsStrongMan Los Ratones) no longer exist, latest transfers not included
 4. **Some fields not editable** - Ages, potential, and some hidden stats could not be modified

 ## Contributing